 Although the Saltworks was destroyed on that fateful day in 1862, the site has been reborn for the enjoyment of those who come to discover the Old Saltworks Cabins.
 This special hide-a-way preserves the beauty and quiet solitude that makes this area so special

 Located on the shores of St. Joseph Bay and the Gulf of Mexico, at Cape San Blas,the Old Saltworks Cabins are an ideal vacation destination offering kayaking, canoeing, surf-fishing, birding, swimming, beach walking, shell collecting, nature photography and a variety of other outdoor adventures.

-Nature trails, a play fort for the kids, and mini-museum are provided for the exclusive use of our cabin guests.
+Nature trails and mini-museum are provided for the exclusive use of our cabin guests.
 You can explore the pristine waters of St. Joseph Bay and enjoy the beach on the Gulf of Mexico at Cape San Blas.